baratgabor/GridOS/README.md

   - [Example module class with all interfaces implemented](#example-module-class-with-all-interfaces-implemented)
   - [Instantiating the framework and registering a module](#instantiating-the-framework-and-registering-a-module)

-!!
-Project halted, because in-game programming and LCD block display capabilities don't get a lot of love lately from the developers of Space Engineers.
-In fact, in-game programming is now classified as an "unofficial feature" which is disabled by default.
-But hopefully I'll finish implementing the planned features and optimizations sometime in the future.
-If you'd like that, let me know.
+**Note:** Project currently halted, for the most part, because in-game programming became a rather sidelined (i.e. "unofficial", disabled by default) feature in Space Engineers.
+But if you're interested in using the script, let me know, and I'll try to work on it a bit to implement some of the below mentioned planned features (especially the performance optimizations) and make a release version.

+**Note 2:** If you wish to use the script by cloning or downloading it, be aware that the *Master* branch is supposed to be the stable.
+The *Develop* branch might not even compile at any given time (hey, it's just a one-person project :)).

 ## Menu Demo